datkk06/OpenStack-Tutorial/Content/heat.md

 The Orchestration service also runs **Heat Orchestration Template** templates that are written in **YAML**.
 YAML is a non procedural notation that are similar to Python or Ruby.
 Therefore, it is easier to write, parse, grep, generate with tools, and maintain source-code management systems.

+####Authorization model for orchestration
+The Orchestration authorization model defines the authorization process for requests during its operations.
+For example during the auto-scaling procedure, the Orchestration service requests resources of other components, such as servers from compute or networks to extend or reduce the capacity of an auto-scaling group.
+The orchestration service needs for authorization to accomplish deferred operations like an auto-scaling.
+Authorization is based on two different models:

+  1. Password authorization
+  2. OpenStack Identity trusts authorization

+The default is based on trusts authorization as specified in the ``heat.conf`` configuration file.
+To enable the trusts authorization model set ``deferred_auth_method=trusts`` or to enable the password authorization model set ``deferred_auth_method=password``.

 ####Implementing Heat
 On the Controller node, install the Heat components